-5 Aphrodisiac Cocktails That Will Seriously Up Your Romance Game
+5 Aphrodisiac Valentine's Cocktails to Seriously Up Your Romance Game

-With Valentine's Day less than 24 hours away, the coquettish charge of passion and desire are palpable.
-You can almost feel the electricity in the air as thousands of loved-up couples prepare for their double dates and romantic rendezvous across the country.
+With Valentine's Day just around the corner, the coquettish charge of passion and desire is palpable.
+You can almost feel the electricity in the air as thousands of loved-up people prepare for their double dates and romantic rendezvous across the country.
 If you're creating a special dinner at home or a tender nightcap for two, we've found the ultimate finale: an aphrodisiac cocktail.

 This delicious love potion is sure to dial up the heat between you and your amorous other and ignite the flame of desire.
-To compose the ultimate cocktail menu for Valentine's Day, we joined forces with the co-founders of Gem & Bolt, Adrina Drina and Elliott Coon, and alchemist Rohini Moradi, director of The Cocktail Camp, and they didn't disappoint.
+To compose the ultimate cocktail menu for Valentine's Day, we joined forces with Gem & Bolt co-founders Adrina Drina and Elliott Coon and alchemist Rohini Moradi, director of The Cocktail Camp, and they did not disappoint.
 The trio laid the artistic license on thick, distilling the power of ancient tinctures and herbal aphrodisiac ingredients with the smoky, vibrant tones of mezcal.

 Inspiration: Dreamy and in Love